electricbolt/appfiguratesdk/Documentation/AutomationTestingConfiguration.md

 # Automation testing configuration

-Appfigurate can change the configuration of an iOS app being automation tested using XCTestCase.
+Appfigurate can change the configuration of an iOS app being automation tested using `XCTestCase`.

 An example UI testing bundle `AppfigurateExampleUITests` is available in `AppfigurateExample`.
 To test, ensure `AppfigurateExample (iOS)` is selected as the scheme, then long tap the run button to show more options and tap `Test` (⌘U).